 This got me thinking about how I would explain the field to a layman.
 In Human Resource Management (my PhD domain), there is enormous confusion around what’s what.
 When HR professionals speak of analytics they can mean about anything from a group average or a bar chart up to a deep neural network.
 I hoped that a simple diagram could help solve some of the confusion in terminology.
 Here’s my attempt:

-There is one more route in the diagram, from raw data to predictions: deep learning.
+There is one more route in the diagram, going directly from the raw data to the predictions: deep learning.
 Here, a neural network may take in complex data (e.g., text, images, sound) and engineer relevant features autonomously to base predictions on.

-- Disclaimer: The is a major oversimplification!
+- Disclaimer: The diagram is a major oversimplification!
 Particularly the placement of and overlap between the domains in this diagram is a simplification and not very good by purist, academic standards.
-Moreover, despite being a extremely important field of innovation, I decided to exclude reinforcement learning as I found it difficult to place without making the figure much more complex.
-The rest of the domains was placed based on my personal definitions of them.
+For instance, despite being a extremely important field of innovation, I excluded reinforcement learning as I was unable to place it without making the figure considerably more complex.
+Similarly, the others domains do not have as clear demarcations as this figure suggests and their placement is by my definition of them.
 Data science, in my opinion, reflects the diffusion of insights or knowledge from data, particularly the (human) decisions and actions made in that process.
 Much of data science relies on machine learning, which involves how algorithms learn a model of reality from data, observations, or experiences.
 This learning can occur in different forms (e.g., supervised, unsupervised, deep, and reinforcement learning) and, unlike David’s definition, thus not always output predictions (e.g., also dimensions, clusters).
 Finally, machine learning is a specific branch of artificial intelligence, a label that has had many definitions.
 In my eyes, it includes any (partially) automated process where seemingly intelligent actions are automatically executed based on decision rules.
 An action can be as simple as a single if-then statement or as complex as a smart fridge ordering new milk.
 Whether AI is or should be considered a part of data science is food for a different discussion.
 For much more straightforward definitions of the fields, please consult this slide shared by u/mmcmtl: